Hugal31/yara-rust/README.md

 * Save and load compiled rules.
 * Scan byte arrays (`&[u8]`) or files.

-### Crate features

-By default, this crate use a pre-built bindings file for Yara 3.7, but you can use the feature `bindgen` to use on-the-fly generated bindings.

 ### TODO

 - [ ] Support other versions of yara.